Brighton College opened a nursery and primary school for students aged 18 months through to 11 years in Singapore in August 2020.

 "We are not in competition with each other.
 When parents come to us, they are looking for a British curriculum and the style of teaching associated with a prep school.”

-Brighton College will open from pre-nursery (18 months) through to Year 4 in August 2020, hopefully with around 150 students.
-It’s a selective school, meaning that from Year children “undertake basic testing in English and maths to ensure that they will be able to thrive in our academic environment”.
+Brighton College is currently open from pre-nursery (18 months) through to Year 4, with around 150 students.
+It’s a selective school, meaning that from from Year 1, children “undertake basic testing in English and maths to ensure that they will be able to thrive in our academic environment”.

 As Brighton College (Singapore) has not yet received EduTrust certification, it cannot yet accept applications from students who require a Student Pass to attend school in Singapore (those with parents do not yet have a Work Pass).